EarlyBloomer-byte/Introduction-to-Mathematical-Modeling-of-Infectious-Disease/README.md

 > Michael Y. Li, **An Introduction to Mathematical Modeling of Infectious Diseases**, Springer, Mathematics of Planet Earth series, 2018.
 ISBN 978-3-319-72121-7 (print) / 978-3-319-72122-4 (eBook). https://doi.org/10.1007/978-3-319-72122-4

+**This work is in Progress**

 ## Overview

 This repository works through the book **sequentially, subsection by subsection**.
-For each subsection you get, per paragraph: a plain-English rewrite, an "explain it to a 10-year-old" version, the list of key ideas, a full step-by-step derivation of every formula, a symbol-by-symbol glossary, the "why does this equation exist" intuition, a visualization, a working Python implementation, an equivalent R implementation, numerical verification, and practice problems
+For each subsection you get, per paragraph: a plain-English rewrite, and a "Simplified" version, the list of key ideas, a full step-by-step derivation of every formula, a symbol-by-symbol glossary, the "why does this equation exist" intuition, a visualization, a working Python implementation, an equivalent R implementation, numerical verification, and practice problems